 Any redistribution or reproduction of part or all the contents in any form is prohibited other than the following:

 - you may print or download to a local hard disk extracts for your personal and non-commercial use only

 - you may copy the content to individual third parties for their personal use, but only if you acknowledge the website as the source of the material.

 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.

 If you feel we have misrepresented or infringed your copyright, please contact us immediately.

 Take Down Notice

-In order to process your complaint promptly, this template should be used to document your complaiynt.
-This should then be sent to the Complaints Officer at the following email address: email@example.com. our complaint will be acknowledged within seven working days of receipt.
+To process your complaint promptly, this template should be used to document your complaiynt.
+This should then be sent to the Sceretary at the museum your complaint will be acknowledged within seven working days of receipt.